gareth-24/portfolio/README.md

 ## Setup/Installation Requirements

+* _Clone this repository to your desktop._
+* _Navigate to the top level of the directory._
-* _Open portfolio/index.html in your browser or visit the link https://gareth-24.github.io/portfolio/_
+* _Open index.html in your browser._
+* _Alternatively, visit the link https://gareth-24.github.io/portfolio/ to view the webpage._

 ## Known Bugs